Verdem-crypto/verdem-crypto.github.io/verdemads.md

 VerdemADS is not responsible for the ads on its platform, the one who uploaded the ad on VerdemADS is completely responsible for his ad.

+We could use Linkly-type profiling mechanisms (url shortener).

 For more informations read [Terms of Service](https://verdem-crypto.github.io/verdemads.html#terms-of-service).

 ### Our Site